homer6/jetstream/GettingStartedElasticCloud.md

 need to.

-### Step 4: Ship your obtypes to logz.io with jetstream
+### Step 4: Ship your obtypes to Elasticsearch with jetstream

 #### Step 4a: Running jetstream within docker
 ```
-# logz.io
+# cloud.elastic.co
-# You'll have two indices in logz.io: one for the application logs (observability.prd4096.prod.application_name), and one for the logging infrastructure's own logs (observability.prd4096.prod.application_name.logger)
+# You'll have two indices in Elasticsearch: one for the application logs (observability.prd4096.prod.application_name), and one for the logging infrastructure's own logs (observability.prd4096.prod.application_name.logger)
 # jetstream will ship both
 # jetstream's logs cannot go to the topic it is consuming (ie. the two values above cannot be the same or it'll create a feedback loop)
 # Topic( observability.prd4096.prod.application_name.logger2 ) will not be shipped, but can be viewed in kafka.

+export ELASTICSEARCH_ENDPOINT=zzzzzzzzzz.us-west-2.aws.found.io:9243
+export ELASTICSEARCH_USERNAME=elastic
+export ELASTICSEARCH_PASSWORD=mypassword

 docker run -d \
     --restart unless-stopped \